iitm-sysdl/SuperShaper/README.md

 --eval_random_subtransformers 1 \
 --wandb_suffix <suffix>
 ```
 ^ To pretrain the supershaper backbone initialized with bert-base-cased model on C4-realnews dataset.
+We pretokenize the dataset and pass the correspinding path to `--tokenized_c4_dir`.
+You can also use the raw dataset and pass it with argument `--c4_dir <path to c4 realnews dataset>`.

+To resume pretraining from a checkpoint, pass `--resume_from_checkpoint_dir <path to checkpoint>`

 ```bash
 accelerate launch train_mlm.py \